samizdatco/skia-canvas/docs/api/canvas.md

 canvas.saveAs('image.png', {density:2}) // choose the density explicitly
 canvas.saveAs('image@3x.png') // equivalent to setting the density to 3
 ```

+#### msaa
+The `msaa` argument allows you to control the number of samples used for each pixel by the GPU's multi-scale antialiasing (common values are `2`, `4`, & `8`, corresponding to 2𝗑, 4𝗑, or 8𝗑 sampling).
+Higher values will produce smoother-looking images but also increase resource usage.
+Setting the value to `false` will disable MSAA and use (slower but potentially higher-quality) shader-based AA routines instead.
+If omitted, the renderer defaults to 4x MSAA as it produces good results with relatively low overhead.

 #### quality
 The `quality` option is a number between 0 and 1.0 that controls the level of JPEG compression both when making JPEG files directly and when embedding them in a PDF.
 If omitted, quality will default to 0.92.